A Civil War fort in the middle of Washington, D.C. has been swallowed by a forest.

-Washington, D.C. was a garrison city during the Civil War with Confederate armies menacing the capital from every direction.
+Washington, D.C. was a garrison city during the Civil War.

 Know Before You Go